Higher education (HE) lecturers teach academic or vocational subjects to undergraduate and postgraduate students aged 18 and over

 What to expect

-• Depending on your subject area, you may work in lecture theatres, classrooms, studios, laboratories, hospital wards or outdoors (if your activities include field work).
+• Depending on your subject area, you may work in lecture theatres, seminar rooms, studios, laboratories, hospital wards or field locations.

-• Lecturers are employed in HE institutions throughout the UK.
-You may need to move institutions to get a permanent post or to progress in specialist subject areas that are only available at a limited number of institutions.
+• HE lecturer roles exist across UK universities and some further education colleges.
+You may need to move institutions for career progression or to work in specialist subject areas that are only available at a limited number of institutions.

 • Some lecturers get the chance to work outside their own institution, in areas such as consultancy, the media, publishing and public speaking.
-Lecturers in areas such as art and design often come from industry and maintain their own professional practice in addition to lecturing.
+In some disciplines, such as creative subjects, lecturers often maintain a professional practice alongside lecturing.

 Qualifications

-You'll need a good degree in a subject that's relevant to what you want to lecture in.
-For almost all disciplines, you'll also need a PhD in a related area.
+You'll need a good degree in a subject relevant to the area you want to lecture in.
+For almost all academic disciplines, you'll also need a PhD or equivalent doctoral-level qualification in a related area.

-For more vocational courses you'll usually need several years' experience of working in the relevant field, as well as a degree or professional qualification.
-In these instances, significant expertise in the profession may be just as valuable as a PhD.
+For more vocational or practice-based courses, you'll usually need several years of professional experience in the field, as well as a degree or relevant professional qualification.
+In these cases, significant industry expertise may be considered as valuable as a PhD.

-It's becoming more common for lecturers to also have, or to be working towards, a higher education teaching qualification or to have equivalent experience such as Advance HE Fellowship (FHEA).
+It's increasingly common for lecturers to also have, or be working towards, a higher education teaching qualification, such as a Postgraduate Certificate in Higher Education (PGCHE), or to gain recognition through Advance HE Fellowship based on teaching experience and professional practice.

-In the early stages of your career, it may be difficult to gain a permanent contract as an HE lecturer and you may have to accept posts on a part-time or fixed-term contract.
-You may be working at more than one institution at a time and have to travel between places of work.
+In the early stages of your career, it may be difficult to gain a permanent lecturing contract.
+You may have to take on part-time, hourly paid or fixed-term contracts, working at more than one institution and travelling between them.

 Skills